Learning high-dimensional directed acyclic graphs with latent and selection variables: Oracle versions of the algorithms

 The FCI algorithm finds this conditional independence in Step 3 when subsets of Possible-D-SEP are considered.
-The RFCI algorithm does not find this conditional independence, since the edge between $X_1$ and $X_5$ does not appear in an unshielded triple or a discriminating path.
-However, the ancestral information encoded by the RFCI-PAG is correct, and in this example identical to the ancestral information encoded by the FCI-PAG.
+The RFCI algorithm does not find this conditional independence, since the edge between $X_1$ and $X_5$ does not appear in an unshielded triple or a~discriminating path.
+However, the ancestral information encoded by the output of RFCI is correct, and in this example identical to the ancestral information encoded by the output of FCI.\looseness=-1

-Finally, we show that the RFCI-PAG in Figure \ref{graphs}\subref{rfci.output} describes two Markov equivalence classes.
-Consider a new DAG $\mathcal{G}'$, which is adapted from $\mathcal{G}$ in Figure \ref{graphs}\subref{example} by adding one additional latent variable $L_3$ pointing at $X_1$ and $X_5$.
-This modification implies that $X_1$ and $X_5$ are conditionally dependent given any subset of the remaining observed variables, so that $\mathcal{G}'$ belongs to a different Markov equivalence class than $\mathcal{G}$.
-The output of both FCI and RFCI, when using as input the conditional independence relationships that can be read off from $\mathcal{G}'$, is given in Figure \ref{graphs}\subref{rfci.output}.
-Hence, the PAG in Figure \ref{graphs}\subref{rfci.output} represents more than one Markov equivalence class if interpreted as RFCI-PAG. \end{example}
+Finally, we show that the RFCI-PAG in Figure \ref{graphs}(b) describes two Markov equivalence classes.
+Consider a~new DAG $\mathcal{G}'$, which is adapted from $\mathcal{G}$\vadjust{\goodbreak} in Figure \ref{graphs}(a) by adding one additional latent variable $L_3$ pointing at $X_1$ and~$X_5$.
+This modification implies that $X_1$ and $X_5$ are conditionally dependent given any subset of the remaining observed variables, so that $\mathcal{G}'$ belongs to a~different Markov equivalence class than $\mathcal{G}$.
+The output of both FCI and RFCI, when using as input the conditional independence relationships that can be read off from $\mathcal{G}'$, is given in Figure~\ref{graphs}(b).
+Hence, the PAG in Figure~\ref{graphs}(b) represents more than one Markov equivalence class if interpreted as an RFCI-PAG. \end{example}